 After exploring the hill, head to To Kafeneio, a hidden gem in Plaka that serves authentic Greek meze in a traditional setting.
 It’s a great place to unwind with a plate of feta drizzled with honey, grilled meats, and a glass of ouzo.
 Sit outside in the courtyard for a truly Athenian experience: this spot is a favorite among locals.

-3. Alsos Syngrou – Athens’ Hidden Forest
+3. Alsos Syngrou or Syggrou, Athens’ Hidden Forest

 The land was left to the city by Ifigeneia Syngrou, and today it serves as both a public park and an agricultural research station.
 It’s a favorite among joggers, dog walkers, and nature lovers who want a break from the city.